ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 EntityDomainName ::= [ ResourceID '.' ] EntityDomainType
 ```

-This document distinguish two types of entity domains: global entity domains and
+This document distinguish two types of entity domains: resource-specific entity
-resource-specific entity domains.
+domains and shared entity domains.
 Their entity domain names are derived as
 follows.

-Each entity domain type may have a global entity domain.
-For a global entity
-domain (i.e., not resource-specific), its entity domain name is an
-EntityDomainType typed string.
-For example, the `ipv4` and `ipv6` entity domain
-types identify two Internet address entity domains (see [](#inet-addr-domain)).
+Each ALTO information resource MAY define a resource-specific entity domain
+(which could be empty) in a given entity domain type.
 A resource-specific entity domain is identified by an entity domain name derived
 as follows.
 It MUST start with a resource ID using the ResourceID type defined
 in [](#RFC7285), followed by the '.' separator (U+002E), followed by an